adamatic-me/bluesky-autohide-posts/README.md

 4. The extension uses Bluesky's built-in post hiding functionality, so it works seamlessly with the platform

 ## Concerns
+1. This extention is entirely experimental and may have bugs

-I have no idea what will happen once you have hundreds or thousands of hidden posts.
+2. I have no idea what will happen once you have hundreds or thousands of hidden posts.
 Performance could be an issue.
 I recommend you use Un-hide All if you have a lot of hidden posts.

 ## Installation